January 15, 2020

-- Because of the technology’s specifics, GPS may record more points then there were actual partner visits.
+- Because of the technology’s specifics, GPS may record more points than there were actual client visits.
 Therefore, trips often need to be merged.

 - It is also often the case that the trips need to be separated.

-- Most GPS systems cannot identify the names of the partners, so you need to put this data into your log afterward.
+- Most GPS systems cannot identify the names of the clients, so you need to put this data into your log afterward.

 - If the GPS is unable to categorize your trips as personal or business trips, you have to do it yourself.
 This can be done by editing the output.